yanyingwang/highlight-jumping/README.md

 # highlight-jumping
-highlight target text when click a hash link and jump.
+highlight target text when clicking a hash link and jumping.

 # install